Princeton University, BA, English, cum laude

 Training and certification

-The Coaches Training Institute, Certified Professional Co-Active Coach (CPCC); International Coach Federation, Professional Certified Coach (PCC); New York University Diploma Program in Human Resources; Myers-Briggs Type Indicator (MBTI); Team Diagnostic Assessment; The Leadership Circle Profile; The Leadership Culture Survey; Hogan Leadership Assessments; Harvard University/Kegan and Lahey: Immunity to Change; Emotional and Social Intelligence; CRR Global, Organization and Relationship Systems Coaching (ORSC); Wholebeing Institute, Positive Psychology.
+The Coaches Training Institute, Certified Professional Co-Active Coach (CPCC); International Coach Federation, Professional Certified Coach (PCC); New York University Diploma Program in Human Resources; Myers-Briggs Type Indicator (MBTI); Team Diagnostic Assessment; The Leadership Circle, Leadership Circle Profile and Culture Survey; Hogan Leadership Assessments; Harvard University/Kegan and Lahey, Immunity to Change; Emotional and Social Intelligence; CRR Global, Organization and Relationship Systems Coaching (ORSC); Wholebeing Institute, Positive Psychology.

 At The Boda Group…